 We will try to resolve your complaint immediately; however, sometimes this may not be possible.
-In the unlikely event that we are not able to resolve your complaint by the end of the next business day, we will keep you informed of the progress of our investigations and provide our final response in writing providing our findings and the action to then take.
+In the unlikely event that we are not able to resolve your complaint within 3 working days, we will keep you informed of the progress of our investigations and provide our final response in writing providing our findings and the action to then take.

 If you have a regulated consumer contract with us and are not satisfied with our final response, you may be eligible to refer the matter to the Financial Ombudsman Service.
 You must do this within six months of our final response.
 When we send you our final response, we will also provide you with a copy of the Financial Ombudsman Service’s explanatory leaflet.
 Yorkshire Fleet Management Limited are BVRLA Leasing Broker Members adhering to their code of conduct and conciliation services.

 The BVRLA is approved by Government as a Consumer ADR body under the Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015.
 Please see details from the European Commission website.

 Unresolved disputes may be referred to the BVRLA by either the customer or the member involved, however the member cannot initiate a complaint against the customer.

 Details should be submitted by email to: email@example.com.
 Please complete and return our complaint form giving us authority to act on your behalf.